fenix-hub/godot-engine.github-integration/README.md

 + Create gist of multiple files

 ### What do I want for a v-1.0.0 ?
-The first complete and released version will be set once the main operations you can do on GitHub browser and app will be available in this plugin (ex.
+The first complete and released version will be set once the main operations you can do on GitHub browser and app will be available in this addon (ex.
 Committing and Pushing, Branching, Pulling) placed side by side with a full error handling.